Leadership

 Lena DeTar, DVM, DACVPM, DABVP (Shelter Medicine Practice)

 Lena joined the ASV as a student member in 2005 during her first year at the University of Minnesota College of Veterinary Medicine.
 After graduating in 2009, she worked in shelters and low-cost clinics in the western United States before starting a residency program in Shelter Medicine at Oregon State University/Oregon Humane Society in 2013.
-Lena completed the residency, a master’s program in veterinary science with a Public Health certificate through the University of Florida, and became boarded in Preventive Medicine in 2016.
-Since then, Lena has been an Assistant Clinical Professor at Cornell University’s Maddie’s Shelter Medicine Program and regularly teaches didactic courses to third- and fourth-year students, teaches the clinical rotation in Shelter Medicine, lectures at conferences and veterinary colleges, and consults with regional shelters.
-Lena became board certified in Shelter Medicine Practice in 2017.
-Lena joined the ASV Board in 2019 and serves on the Position Statements, Membership and Continuing Education committees and is the ASV Board Liaison to the Guidelines Review task force.
+Lena completed the residency, a master’s program in veterinary science with a Public Health certificate through the University of Florida, and became boarded in Preventive Medicine in 2016 and in Shelter Medicine Practice through ABVP in 2017.
+Lena is an Associate Clinical Professor at Cornell University’s Maddie’s Shelter Medicine Program, and has served as the interim Director of the program since August 2022.
+She is Intern Director for new grads providing medical and surgical services at the Tompkins County SPCA, teaches didactic courses to third- and fourth-year students, teaches the clinical rotation in Shelter Medicine, lectures at conferences and veterinary colleges, and consults with regional shelters.
+She has a passion for research; her areas of study have included infectious disease (especially dermatophytosis), spay-neuter techniques, and shelter medicine education.
+Lena joined the ASV Board in 2019 and serves on the Position Statements and Continuing Education committees, and as the liaison to Shelter Animals Count.
+She was one of the editors of the 2nd edition of the Guidelines for Standards of Care in Animal Shelters.

 Staci Kehir, DVM